lukamiletic95/papers/Current solution.md

 ```

 *C* node calls function *receive()* whenever it wants to have its transaction *T* processed by the Tendermint network.
-Type *Node* contains all the necessary information about a particular Node, and
+Type *Node* contains all the necessary information about a particular Node, and that is implementation-dependent.
+Function *checkTx()* is a Tendermint built-in function that checks the validity of a transaction [^1].

 If we assume that the network (excluding *C* nodes) is modeled via a connected graph, then the number of messages that are exchanged for one transaction *T* is equal to *2 * num_of_vertices*, although the optimal number of messages is equal to the number of *FN* nodes decreased by 1 (*C* → *FN* message isn't taken into account since it is not a part of the gossiping protocol).